freerange/pair-programming-presentation/presentation.md

-* Split last section into one point per slide
 * Add point about physical environment - moving furniture, sharing monitor
 * Add slide/points about:
   * Pairing more often will make you better at pairing
   * an increase in number of people pairing making it easier for anyone in the team to pair.